 Since receiving his transformational gift, the Ira A. Fulton Schools of Engineering have seen tremendous growth — both in scale and quality — of people and programs.
 Fulton’s investment has served as a catalyst for this advancement, enabling the development of a dynamic portfolio of strategic initiatives that benefits students, faculty and the communities where they live and work.

-Ranked among the top 25 percent of all accredited engineering programs in the nation by U.S. News & World Report, the Ira A. Fulton Schools of Engineering have experienced over five decades of phenomenal growth and success.
+Ranked among the top 25 percent of all accredited public engineering programs in the nation by U.S. News & World Report, the Ira A. Fulton Schools of Engineering have experienced over five decades of phenomenal growth and success.
 While the principal focus is the education and training of future engineers, the schools research and outreach activities strive for engagement at diverse levels, from industry collaborations and small business partnerships to K-12 education and community involvement.

 Consistent with Crow’s blueprint for a New American University, Fulton Engineering emphasizes discovery, design, innovation, entrepreneurship and societal impact.
 A number of innovative programs and student-centric services — E2 Camp freshman orientation, engineering residential communities, undergraduate research programs such as FURI — the Fulton Undergraduate Research Initiative, student organizations, leadership and entrepreneurship opportunities such as EPICS — the Engineering Projects in Community Service program, and tutoring and career services — are designed to support a hands-on, creative environment that is known as the Fulton Difference.